-J. Leave of Absence, Withdrawal, and Reinstatement
+J. Leave of Absence, Deferral, Withdrawal, and Reinstatement

-Leave of Absence
+Leave of Absence And Deferral

 - Petition for a fall-term leave For a fall-term leave of absence, a student is requested to submit a petition by May 1.
 Since a student’s plans often change during the summer, however, the Committee on Honors and Academic Standing will ordinarily grant a petition for a leave that is received on or before the fifteenth day of the term in the fall.
 First-year students may not request a leave during their first term of enrollment, and instead may request to defer for a year.

 - Petition for a spring-term leave For a spring-term leave of absence, a student’s petition must be received on or before the fifteenth day of the term in the spring.